rodolphocaires/as89d7a/README.md

 Observing a change in query params should be followed by:

 1. Parsing the query params into HouseFilters object.
-Parsed filters should be pushed into HouseFiltersComponet [filters] @Input.
+Parsed filters should be pushed into HouseFiltersComponet [filters] @​Input.
 2. Fetching new houses list by invoking HouseService.getHouses method with the updated filters.
-Returned list should be pushed into HousesListComponent the [houses] @Input.
+Returned list should be pushed into HousesListComponent the [houses] @​Input.

-Filters change dispatched by HouseFilters (filters) @Output should be followed by the query params update, which will restart the query params flow (query params change -> parse filters -> fetch new list -> update filters form)
+Filters change dispatched by HouseFilters (filters) @​Output should be followed by the query params update, which will restart the query params flow (query params change -> parse filters -> fetch new list -> update filters form)

 ### HouseDetailsComponent

 Observing a change in the params should be followed by

 1. Parsing the param object into the current id.
 2. Fetching new house by invoking HouseService.getHouse method with the current id param.
-Returned house should be pushed into HouseCardComponent [house] @Input
+Returned house should be pushed into HouseCardComponent [house] @​Input

 ## Checklist